 This is a chronic condition that becomes worse with the passage of time.
 However, it is normal to see your symptoms improve briefly and also to experience spells where symptoms become worse.
 PsA can affect joints on one or both sides of your body and its symptoms, which are similar to those associated with rheumatoid arthritis, include:

 - Extremely painful swelling of the fingers and toes.
 You could also develop deformities in your hands and feet before you have major symptoms.

 - A lower back condition called spondylitis, which inflames the joints between the vertebrae of the spine.

 - Pain at the points where the ligaments and tendons attach to your bones.
 This pain is especially common at the back of the heel and sole of the foot.

 PsA is a progressive condition, which means early diagnosis and treatment is crucial to decrease the risk of irreversible joint damage.
 When the condition is caught relatively early, physicians can use medication to treat the arthritis.

 Diagnosis, Outlook, and Traditional Treatments

-PsA is caused by your body’s immune system attacking healthy cells and tissue.
-The result is inflammation of the joints and excessive production of skin cells.
+PsA is caused by your own body’s immune system attacking its healthy cells and tissue.
+Resulting inflammation of the joints and excessive production of skin cells follow.
 While scientists are not sure what causes the immune system to behave in this manner, it seems as if environmental and genetic factors play a significant role.

 A large proportion of people with PsA have a family history of the condition or psoriasis.
 It has been found that certain genetic markers are also associated with the disease.
 In some cases, a viral or bacterial infection can trigger PsA in people with a family history of the condition.
 Risk factors include:

 - Age: Psoriatic Arthritis is most common in people aged 30 – 50.

 - Family History: You are at greater risk if a parent or sibling has the disease.